OpenDPC/smartClass/README.md

 # smartClass
-Class for project, and project for class
+Class for projects, and projects for class

 # Rank of 2021:
 |rank|NO.|Team|bonus(￥)|project|